 Client Case Study

-A large independent US operator was performing scheduled maintenance on downhole production equipment in a land well when they encountered a section of stuck tubing.
-After numerous remedial milling and cutting operations, the operator was still unable to pull a section or determine the cause of the sticking.
-A year after shutting the well, the operator cosidered bringing the well back online, but needed to diagnose the current condition of the fish and where it was located within the wellbore.
+While performing scheduled maintenance on downhole production equipment in a US land well, a large independent operator encountered a section of stuck tubing.
+After numerous remedial milling and cutting operations, the operator was unable to pull a section or determine the cause of the sticking.
+A decision was made to shut in the well.

-The 2D X-ray image above showed that the outer diameter of the tubing had been reduced from the original 2.875 in to 2.68 in as a result of extensive concave milling.
-Furthermore, milling had squeezed the inner diameter to 1.78in, such that it was preventing the onsite fishing tools from passing into the tubing.
+The 2D X-ray image on the top right showed that the outer diameter of the tubing had been reduced from the original 2.875 in to 2.68 in as a result of the concave milling.
+The inner diameter of 1.78in was also smaller than before milling.

+After extensive intervention activities and time spent on this well, the operator required a quick and reliable diagnosis of the current condition of the tubing.
+As the well had been abandoned for more than a year, the opaque and debris-filled well fluid made the VR90 service the best solution.
 The VR90 X-ray diagnosis provided the operator with the precise size and location of the tubing top, which allowed them to confidently develop an appropriate intervention strategy.